- #Mobile app development

 The cost to build a social media app is directly related to the desired functionality that you aim to implement into your app.

-We suggest you include this list of basic features into MVP for social media app to calculate your product’s potential:
+We suggest you include this list of basic features in MVP for social media app to calculate your product’s potential:

 In order to implement the chosen feature set for the first app version, you will require the following specialists: